StatsRhian/personal-website/content/home/about.md

 # Biography

-Rhian Davies is a data scientist at Arctic Shores.
+Rhian Davies is a data scientist at Digital Rail.
 Her research interests include clustering, image analysis and stochastic processes.
 She is an active communicator and is a statistical ambassador for the Royal Statistical Society.